-A message most likely in direct opposition to the message the car manufacturer was hoping to convey.
+A message is most likely in direct opposition to the message the car manufacturer was hoping to convey.

-In this particular case Ford managed to fail miserably at researching Brazilian slang.
+In this particular case, Ford managed to fail miserably at researching Brazilian slang.

-It may be hilarious to the rest of us but I’m guessing Ford didn’t think so at the time and nor would you if this happened to your company because the intern forgot to cross-reference your branding with local phallic lingo.
+It may be hilarious to the rest of us but I’m guessing Ford didn’t think so at the time and nor would you if this happened to your company because the intern forgot to cross-reference your branding with the local phallic lingo.